stub How to Buy Litecoin | Buy LTC in 4 steps (October 2024)

 Uphold Disclaimer: Terms Apply.
 Cryptoassets are highly volatile.
 Your capital is at risk.
 Don’t invest unless you’re prepared to lose all the money you invest.
 This is a high-risk investment, and you should not expect to be protected if something goes wrong.

-Founded in 2011, Kraken is one of the most trusted names in the cryptocurrency industry, with over 9,000,000 users and over $207 billion in quarterly trading volume.
+Founded in 2011, Kraken is one of the most trusted names in the cryptocurrency industry.
+It has over 9,000,000 users and over $207 billion in quarterly trading volume.

 From humble beginnings, Kraken now offers over 200 digital assets, including Litecoin (LTC).
 For more sophisticated investors, Kraken also offers futures and margin trading.